 3.0 for doctoral students

-Successful pace of completion of at least 67% of all attempted coursework, including credit hours transferred from another school and those periods during which the student did not receive financial aid.
+successful pace of completion of at least 67 percent of all attempted coursework, including credit hours transferred from another school and those periods during which the student did not receive financial aid; and

-Total attempted hours do not exceed 150% of the maximum number of semester hours required for any program (104 hours for master’s students, 113 hours for doctoral students and 60 hours for post-baccalaureate teacher certificate students).
+total attempted hours do not exceed 150 percent of the maximum number of semester hours required for any program (104 hours for master’s students, 113 hours for doctoral students, and 60 hours for post-baccalaureate teacher certificate students).

-Financial Aid Suspension and Reinstatement - Students not meeting the SAP guidelines upon evaluation will have their aid eligibility suspended.
-The only remedy for financial aid suspension is for the student to pay for his or her own education until meeting SAP requirements at the end of the next spring semester.
+Financial Aid Suspension and Reinstatement – Students not meeting the SAP guidelines upon evaluation will have their aid eligibility suspended.
+The only remedy for financial aid suspension is for students to pay for their own education until meeting SAP requirements at the end of the next spring semester.
 The only exception is when the university grants an appeal exemption for unusual or mitigating circumstances.
 If a student on financial aid suspension meets the SAP requirements prior to the evaluation period, the student may submit an appeal for review and possible reinstatement of aid.

-Financial Aid Probation - The university will place students granted an appeal exemption on probation.
+Financial Aid Probation – The university will place students granted an appeal exemption on probation.
 Students on financial aid probation are eligible to continue receiving financial aid for one additional semester.
 At the end of the probation semester, the student must be meeting all SAP requirements.
-The only exception is for a student on an approved appeal exemption based on an academic plan.
-Such students must meet the academic measures (i.e., expected semester GPA and expected semester completed hours) set forth in their academic plan during their evaluation at the end of each semester.
-If the student is not meeting all of the criteria specified in the academic plan, or the exemption has expired, the student must be meeting all SAP requirements or will be ineligible for financial aid.
+The only exception is for students on an approved appeal exemption based on an academic plan.
+Such students must meet the academic measures (e.g., expected semester GPA and expected semester completed hours) set forth in their academic plan during their evaluation at the end of each semester.
+If the students are not meeting all of the criteria specified in the academic plan, or the exemption has expired, the students must be meeting all SAP requirements or will be ineligible for financial aid.

 Under normal circumstances, an appeal to waive the conditions stated above must be made in the following order: